Legionella testing, analysis and sampling

 Legionella Testing Kit (DIY)

 Receive your legionella testing kit (DIY) in the post.
 The package includes your sterile sample bottles, instructions, and a free pre-paid return package.
-Perfect for a non-intrusive, fast turnaround and cost effective legionella sampling service.
-Simply take the water samples in your own time and return via post.
+Perfect for a non-intrusive, cost effective legionella sampling.

 What is legionella testing, analysis, sampling?